Home » TNFD Dances

 • If there are duplicates, I just could not decide, or, in the case of a missing , I couldn’t find a teaching video.

-• Original is the original language’s script of the dance name, if not in English.
+• Original is the original language’s script of the dance name, if not in English or if it is a Romanization.

 • Translation is a simple English translation of the dance name.